 forceps delivery (especially boys) or frequent ear infections in the first 2 years

-of their life develop spelling problems later on
+of their life have a higher chance of developing spelling problems later on

 Children who are diagnosed with AD(H)D (Attention Deficit (Hyperactivity)

 Disorder) have problems with fine motor skills, writing, spelling and decoding

 There are specific developmental windows in the brain for learning the prerequisite